onlyonealexander/hello-world/README.md

 # hello-world
-- This is my git practice project.
+- This is my Git practice project.